olivierpons/minecraft-img-to-script/README.md

 ## Torch / orientation

-Even though it seems strange, there is *very little information* (almost nothing) on how to choose a "torch" orientation.
+Even though it seems strange, there is very little information on how to choose a "torch" orientation.

 What worked for me is (as of Minecraft 1.18.xx):